realworldocaml/book/book/gadts/README.md

 ```

 But as we'll see, we're not going to be able to implement that, at
-least, not yet.
-So for now, we're stuck with two different evaluators,
+least, not without using GADTs.
+So for now, we're stuck with two
-one for each type of expression.
+different evaluators, one for each type of expression.

 Now let's write an implementation that matches this signature.